mbcrump/hackthebox-invite-code/.github/ISSUE_TEMPLATE/gimme-a-key-for-hackthebox-eu.md

 ---
-name: Gimme a key for hackthebox.eu
+name: Give me an invite code for hackthebox.eu
 about: Describe this issue template's purpose here.
-title: ''
+title: 'New Invite Code Request'
-labels: ''
+labels: 'new-invite-code'
-assignees: ''
+assignees: 'mbcrump'

 ---

-The bot will reply with your key.
+After submitting this issue, give it about 15-20 seconds and [go here](https://mbcrump.github.io/runpython2/).